 Physical-Aware Logic Optimization Strategy

-This capability provides a powerful timing estimation strategy for logic optimization in the ECO process.
+This capability provides a powerful delay estimation strategy for logic optimization in the ECO process.
 By utilizing the LEF/DEF files of the original gate-level netlist, it calculates delay estimates based on target cell types and physical locations.
 This enables more accurate delay optimization, taking into account the layout and physical characteristics of the design.
 One notable advantage of this capability is that it does not impose limitations on the available cell functions for ECO, making it highly flexible and adaptable to various design scenarios.

 Optimization Based on Available Resources in the Vicinity